-I have used Microsoft’s Network Monitor in the past but which was superseded by the Microsoft Message Analyzer (MMA), but that’s been retired now and is no longer available for download from Microsoft sites according to the Microsoft Message Analyzer Blog.
+I have used Microsoft’s Network Monitor in the past but it has been superseded by the Microsoft Message Analyzer (MMA), but even that’s been retired now and is no longer available for download from Microsoft sites according to the Microsoft Message Analyzer Blog.
 They suggest that “For similar functionality, please consider using a 3rd party network protocol analyzer tool such as Wireshark.”

 Once you have saved your capture file and you have to share it with a support team there is sometimes a requirement to obfuscate certain parts of the IP address or other sections in the packet.